Dev-Wy/Rooster-Grin-Evaluation/README.md

 ##
 1. I used HTML, CSS, and Boostrap 5 with limited JS.

 2. I had not had previous experience with animations or transitions.
 I learned a great deal.
-The biggest struggle was time.
 I will enjoy tinkering on this project in the future.

 3. I really enjoyed working with Bootstrap 5 again and had a great time making the carousel.
 Using animations and trying my hand at transitions was quite inspiring.
 However, I mainly enjoyed the excuse to code.